Nutellove/Cynergiae/src/Nutellove/JavascriptClassBundle/README.markdown

 # IMPORTANT

+Generate javascript mootools classes providing xhr-managed persistence for an entity in a bundle from its yaml mapping.

 This bundle is **NOT finished nor working** right now.
 Its would-be aim is to provide a generated doctrine-like environment in javascript based on the same mapping.
 However, its realistic, first-release aim will *not* provide an Entity Manager nor support for Entity Associations.
 Therefore, for now, only basic stuff like accessors and mutators for Entity fields, but hey, it's better than nothing !

+Also, authentication

 ## DEVCOMMENT